solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 are paid and fail the transaction if they are not paid or partially paid.
 In case of partial payment, the user will lose the partially paid amount.
 A payer may overpay for the fees.
 This instruction can be called multiple times across multiple instructions.
+Internally it checks if curresponding fees are present in the map calculated in `calculate_fee` stage.

 #### Rebate Instruction